renamfm/character_app/README.md

 # Character App
-RPG character randomizer in Flutter done for the Moible Computation course webinar.
+RPG character randomizer in Flutter done for the Mobile Computation course webinar.